jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 ### Audience POV Video

-Create a **30-second video from the point of view of an audience member navigating the installation**.
+Create a **20 to 30-second video from the point of view of an audience member navigating the installation**.

 The video should simulate how someone physically walks through the space.
 This is not a cinematic study — it is an embodied navigation.